Learn what kind of snow conditions to expect in New Zealand and in particular on the South Island of New Zealand during late autumn and winter.

 As an extension to my best time to visit New Zealand article, I'd like to expand on the winter season in New Zealand and share with you what the snow conditions in New Zealand are like during winter.

 Snow in New Zealand can start falling as early as late April.
 A dusting of snow on mountain tops is not an uncommon scene in April.

 For example, I took this picture of Hawkdun Range with snow in April.
 The snow was gone the following day, though, because the temperatures were too high to maintain snow on the mountains.

-Starting from June you can expect to get steady falling of snow on the mountains.
+Starting from June you can expect to start seeing more snow on the mountains.
 Temperatures and precipitation play a major role in whether there is a lot of snow that falls and how far down the mountains it goes.

-You can find out how low the snow is falling on the mountains by going to the Metservice website.
+You can find out how low the snow is falling on the mountains by going to the Mountains & Parks section of the MetService website.

 July weather in New Zealand can be unstable at times bringing periods of rain instead of snow.
 Or the snow might fall, the temperatures rise, and the melting snow will cause lake and river levels to rise.
 You can also get high winds and polar blasts.

-Because August is at the tail end of winter, snow would have already fallen in the months leading up to August.
+Because August is at the tail end of winter, you can expect snow to have already fallen in the months leading up to August.

 Note: This article was accurate when it was published.
 Please confirm all details directly with the companies in question before planning your trip.